**_When the Blood Moon calls, it sings for death,

 He awaits this, because it’s the only thing he knows to do.
 The only chance he has to see.
 The only time he feels _alive._

 The rain grows heavier still, raising an ominous fog that complements the chill in the air.
 His gaze trails to the cool drops bouncing off his polished arm blade; each a miniscule, crystalline mirror tainted by his shadowy reflection.

-And in the distance, as if he's somehow detected Talon’s brief lapse of attention, Zilean raises both arms to bring forth a surge of crackling, raw magic, the hellish face of his mask grins sinisterly as though alive.
+And in the distance, as if he's somehow detected Talon’s brief lapse of attention, Zilean raises both arms to bring forth a surge of crackling, raw magic.
+The hellish face of his mask grins sinisterly as though alive.

-Searing heat flares, the force of it almost knocking him off the branch.
-His eyes shut to steel himself, to will any resolve he might have to take hold, while gloved fingers instinctively curl around his trio of circular daggers in their sheath.
+Searing heat flares, the force of it almost knocking Talon off the branch.
+His eyes shut to steel himself, to will any resolve he might have to take hold, while gloved fingers instinctively curl around the trio of circular daggers in their sheath.
 The incessant pounding in his ears amplifies and he begins shaking with the effort to be patient, to refrain from casting them out, raking them in, hearing the blood sing on his blade, inhaling the scent of fear and oh, watching as the life slowly seeps from – a vision of a different kind of knife abruptly cuts in and overtakes his rampant mind.

 _Two blades, lethally curved, twirling in a graceful dance.
 Intricate carvings suggest untold tales of their own, silver on the daggers mirroring the black on her skin._